Sergio Asti FontanaArte Daruma Table Lamp

 Designer: Sergio Asti in 1968.

-Other versions: Made in six sizes, as you can see below in the catalogue picture.
-The lamps are still for sale.
+Other versions: This Sergio Asti FontanaArte Daruma table lamp exists in 6 sizes, as you can see below in the catalogue picture.
+These table lamps are still for sale.
 You can order them via the FontanaArte website.

 Sergio Asti was born in Milan, Italy in 1926.
 He studied at the same school as Gae Aulenti, the Politecnico di Milano (Milan School of Architecture of the Polytechnic University).
 After graduating in Architecture in 1953, he spent five years as Assistant Professor of Interior Design.
 He is one of the founders of the ADI, the Associazione per il Disegno Industriale (Association for Industrial Design).